-“Kevin Sullivan attacked the psyche and would leave you uncomfortable and bewildered.”
+“Kevin Sullivan attacked the psyche, leaving you uncomfortable and bewildered.”

-When fans are asked to name factions in wrestling, they usually include The Fabulous Freebirds, D-Generation X, The New World Order and The Four Horsemen (WOOOO!) among many, many others.
-But let’s not forget one that truly terrorized the fans and made all the headlines for all the wrong reasons in the ‘80s!
+When fans are asked to name factions in wrestling, they usually include The Fabulous Freebirds, D-Generation X, The New World Order, The Four Horsemen (WOOOO!), and Gama Singh’s Karachi Vice from Stampede Wrestling, among many others.
+But let’s not forget who truly terrorized the fans and made all the headlines for all the wrong reasons in the ‘80s!

 Witchcraft is the practicing of magic, especially black magic and spells, where there is also an affinity with nature and is usually based on pagan traditions.

-It is estimated that 200 people accused of practicing witchcraft and 20 innocent people were executed as a result of “The Salem Witch Trials" in the late 1600s.
+An estimated 200 people were accused of practicing witchcraft, and 20 innocent people were executed due to "The Salem Witch Trials" in the late 1600s.

-Robert Lamb, in his article "How Satanic Panic Worked” offers, "Witchcraft theorists and interrogators of the 15th century obtained their testimony through intimidation and torture — and as such the confessions of their victims matched and even exceeded their expectations for supernatural evil and debauchery."
+In his article "How Satanic Panic Worked," Robert Lamb offers, "Witchcraft theorists and interrogators of the 15th century obtained their testimony through intimidation and torture — and as such the confessions of their victims matched and even exceeded their expectations for supernatural evil and debauchery."

-Fast forward to 1930s and ’40s pulp magazines where we begin to see lurid half nude women in distress on the covers along with "forbidden" satanic rituals, torture, witchcraft and even murder as themes used in order to sell these cheap publications.
+Fast forward to the 1930s and ’40s pulp magazines, where we begin to see lurid half-naked women in distress on the covers along with "forbidden" satanic rituals, torture, witchcraft, and even murder as themes used to sell these cheap publications.

-In this turmoil is where Kevin Sullivan and his Army of Darkness found fertile soil, and ultimately the "tree of woe" he repeats in his promos, seems to have proliferated.
+In this turmoil, Kevin Sullivan and his Army of Darkness found fertile soil, and ultimately the "tree of woe" he repeats in his promos seems to have proliferated.
 They made their presence felt almost immediately and shook professional wrestling from its comfort zone FOREVER.
 Fans had seen nothing like it before, much like what punk and heavy metal did for rock and roll.

 “If you were a child in the ‘80s, it was something you didn’t want your parents to catch you watching!”

-Instead of maybe family time in front of the television to watch Championship Wrestling from Florida, you got Superstar Billy Graham hanged, Blackjack Mulligan bloodied, a supposed female journalist get punched by Sullivan (Luna Vachon in real life) or him in his promos talking about eating cosmic cookies, betel nuts, taking no prisoners while accompanied by slave girls and heads floating in rivers with OG by his side.
+Instead of maybe family time in front of the television to watch Championship Wrestling from Florida, you got Superstar Billy Graham hanged, an often bloodied Blackjack Mulligan, Sullivan slapping (the Golden Palm), a supposed female journalist (later Luna Vachon), or him in his promos talking about eating cosmic cookies (often two), betel nuts, taking no prisoners while accompanied by slave girls and heads floating in rivers with OG by his side.
 No, and I don’t mean the original gangster.

-Rituals of torture, blood-letting in the ring and some of the first hardcore-style matches became commonplace as commentators Buddy Colt and Gordon Solie in CWF looked on.
-Violence against women, mental manipulation and hanging of opponents made headlines across the country.
-Let’s not even start on King Curtis Iaukea, The Chairman of the Board’s scarred head The Fallen Angel sensually massages (yikes!) which can be viewed later in this story.
+Rituals of torture, blood-letting in the ring, and some of the first hardcore-style matches became commonplace as commentators Buddy Colt and Gordon Solie in CWF looked on.
+Violence against women, mental manipulation, and the hanging of opponents made headlines across the country.
+Let’s not start on King Curtis Iaukea, The Chairman of the Board’s scarred head, that The Fallen Angel sensually massages (yikes!), which can be viewed later in this story.

 WATCH: "The Prince of Darkness" Kevin Sullivan does not accept desertion from his group, as he teaches The Lock and "Superstar" Graham a lesson

-Sullivan’s white-hot heat-generating gimmick of a crazed yet disturbingly wise cult-leader leading minions of darkness to opaque the light of the world, seems to have influenced current stars like The Undertaker with his Ministry of Darkness, Mick Foley as Mankind and to some extent Bray Wyatt’s previous gimmick as leader of the The Wyatt Family and "Eater of Worlds”.
+Sullivan’s white-hot heat-generating gimmick of a crazed yet disturbingly wise cult leader leading minions of darkness to opaque the light of the world seems to have influenced current stars like The Undertaker with his Ministry of Darkness, Mick Foley as Mankind, and to some extent, Bray Wyatt’s previous gimmick as leader of The Wyatt Family and "Eater of Worlds."

 Blackjack Mulligan, who battled Sullivan and his army during the ’80s, is Bray Wyatt’s grandfather.
 Barry and Kendall Windham are his uncles.
 Mike Rotunda is his father.

 Nonetheless, this does not diminish what Kevin Sullivan and his faction accomplished in the last days of the territories.
-A testament to that is people still remembering this dark faction 35+ years later.
+A testament to that is people still remember this dark faction 35+ years later.

 "It would be pointless to wonder if Sullivan and the Army of Darkness would work again today.
-Every fan is in on the game now, plus a Satanist who knows a collar-and-elbow tie-up is just not terribly shocking anymore," comments Benjamin Welton of Metal Injection.
+Every fan is in on the game now, plus a Satanist who knows a collar-and-elbow tie-up is just not terribly shocking anymore," comments Benjamin Welton of metalinjection.net

 Another taste of The Army of Darkness’ controversial angles as Luna Vachon takes a real hard shot at the hands of Sullivan here:

-Even if it was a work, Sullivan’s laugh afterward is chilling and cruel.
-Sullivan has stated that Luna insisted she be hit hard in order for the angle to work.
+Even if it was a work, Sullivan’s laugh is chilling and cruel afterward.
+Sullivan has stated that Luna insisted she be struck hard for the angle to work.